lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - If a large percentage of the table changes, prefer CTAS rebuild and swap.
 - Tune dist/sort keys, run VACUUM/ANALYZE after big operations, batch large merges, and size WLM to handle memory/CPU needs.

-If you want, provide a sample staging + MERGE script for your schema and data volumes and I’ll tailor distribution/sort key and batching recommendations.

 ## When would you prefer staging tables plus MERGE over delete-insert patterns?
 Prefer staging tables + MERGE when you are doing incremental upserts/CDC and want an atomic, efficient way to apply small-to-moderate deltas to a large table.
 Key reasons and scenarios: